max-p-log-p/ViB/README.md

 For OpenBSD nvi, you need to start with a nonempty file otherwise nvi will complain that 'The ! command doesn't permit an address of 0.'

+Do not paste urls into the ex prompt: first paste them into an empty file, then use the \g mapping to request the url.
+Otherwise, vi/vim could potentially interpret some characters as shell metacharacters and execute commands.

 Work In Progress
 ----------------
 - Rewrite in flex/bison for portability and correctness